-3.9.2 Loan Component and Cash Credit Component

-- (i) Banks may change the composition of working capital by increasing the cash credit component beyond 20 per cent or to increase the loan component beyond 80 per cent, as the case may be, if they so desire. - (ii) Banks are expected to appropriately price each of the two components of working capital finance, taking into account the impact of such decisions on their cash and liquidity management. - (iii) If a borrower so desires, higher loan component can be granted by the bank; this would entail corresponding pro-rata reduction in the cash credit component of the limit.
+3.1 In the case of borrowers enjoying working capital credit limits of Rs.10 crore and above from the banking system, the loan component should normally be 80% and the remaining Cash Credit component.
+UCBs have been given freedom to change the composition of working capital by increasing the cash credit component beyond 20 per cent or increase the loan component beyond 80 per cent, as the case may be, if they so desire.
+UCBs are expected to appropriately price each of the two components of working capital finance, taking into account the impact of such decisions on their cash and liquidity management.

-- (iv) In the case of borrowers with working capital (fund based) credit limit of less than Rs.
-10 crore, banks may persuade them to go in for the Loan System by offering an incentive in the form of lower rate of interest on the 'loan component' as compared to the 'cash credit component' The actual percentage of 'loan component' in these cases may be settled by the bank with its borrower clients. - (v) In respect of certain business activities which are cyclical and seasonal in nature or have inherent volatility, the strict application of loan system may create difficulties for the borrowers.
-Banks, may with the approval of their respective Boards, identify such business activities which may be exempt from the loan system of credit delivery.
+3.2 In the case of borrowers with working capital (fund based) credit limit of less than Rs.10 crore, banks may persuade them to go in for the Loan System by offering an incentive in the form of lower rate of interest on the 'loan component' as compared to the 'cash credit component' The actual percentage of 'loan component' in these cases may be settled by the bank with its borrower clients.

-3.9.3 Ad hoc Credit Limit

-The release of ad hoc/additional credit for meeting temporary requirements may be considered by the financing bank only after the borrower has fully utilised/exhausted the existing limit.
+3.3 Ad hoc Credit Limit: The release of ad hoc / additional credit for meeting temporary requirements may be considered by the financing bank only after the borrower has fully utilised / exhausted the existing limit.

-3.9.4 Sharing of Working Capital Finance

-- (i) The ground rules for sharing of cash credit and loan components may be laid down by the consortium, wherever formed, subject to the stipulations contained in Para.
-3.9.2 above. - (ii) The level of individual bank's share shall be governed by the norm for single / group borrowers credit exposure.
+3.4 Sharing of Working Capital Finance: In respect of consortium lending, the level of individual bank's share in Cash Credit and Loan Component shall be governed by the norm for single / group borrowers credit exposure.

-3.9.5 Rate of Interest

-Banks are allowed to fix separate lending rates for 'loan component' and 'cash credit component'.
+3.5 Rate of Interest: UCBs are allowed to fix separate lending rates for 'loan component' and 'cash credit component'.

-3.9.6 Period of Loan

-The minimum period of the loan for working capital purposes may be fixed by banks in consultation with borrowers.
+3.6 Period of Loan: The minimum period of the loan for working capital purposes may be fixed by banks in consultation with borrowers.
 Banks may decide to split the loan component according to the need of the borrower with different maturity bases for each segment and allow roll over.